1414C/cwl/README.md

 ```

-A call of the completed GetEC2Statuses function returns for following:
+A call of the completed GetEC2Statuses function returns the following to the caller:

 ```JSON